Biomedical Equipment Technician

 Cuyahoga Community College offers an associate of applied science (AAS) degree in electrical/electronic engineering technology.
 The program offers a concentration in biomedical engineering technology.
 Students develop skills such as performing safety checks, maintenance, repairs, and calibration of different types of devices.
 The coursework also prepares students to sit for the Biomedical Equipment Technician Exam.

-The program’s admission requirements include a completed application, a high school diploma or GED, official transcript, and completion English and math prerequisite work (or passing scores on competency exams).
+The program’s admission requirements include a completed application, a high school diploma or GED, an official transcript, and completion of English and math prerequisite work (or passing scores on competency exams).

 Students get a thorough overview of all aspects of medical equipment handling, service, and support.
-They are trained to develop an action plan for correcting medical equipment, communicating effectively, working independently and as a member of a diverse team, and using organizational skills for time management, scheduling, and resource allocation.
+They are trained to develop an action plan for correcting medical equipment, communicate effectively, work independently and as members of a diverse team, and use organizational skills for time management, scheduling, and resource allocation.

 Graduates of the program can pursue opportunities in hospitals, medical equipment manufacturers, or third-party service organizations associated with hospitals.